Interview with Charles Beecher

 Description

 Charles Beecher was a member of the local Air Training Corps in Wakefield before volunteering for the RAF.
 He was unsuccessful in his application for aircrew because of his eyesight and trained as a wireless mechanic.
 Part of his course was in Kensington, London where he experienced V-1 attacks.
 The final part of his training was at RAF Cranwell.
-He was posted first to RAF Burn where he had the responsibility of servicing the wireless equipment on A Flight.
+He was posted, initially, to RAF Burn where he had the responsibility of servicing the wireless equipment on A Flight.
 He was then posted abroad to RAF Eastleigh in Mombasa.
-Charles and a colleague were on board a Wellington aircraft on one occasion when walking through the aircraft his colleague fell through the escape hatch and Charles had to rescue him by pulling him back inside the aircraft.
+Charles and a colleague were on board a Wellington aircraft on one occasion when, walking through the aircraft his colleague fell through the escape hatch, and Charles had to rescue him by pulling him back inside the aircraft.

 Creator